 Locally owned grocery stores included R. L. Christian & Co., which would accept telephone orders and deliver domestic and imported foods and delicacies directly to the Maymont kitchen.
 On occasion, staff would order baked goods from the Richmond Exchange for Women’s Work, ice cream from Cole’s Ice Cream, and olive oil and figs from New York importers.

 The food for social teas was always light and dainty, no more than a bite or two, and nothing large or gooey.
-Small sandwiches on thin, crustless bread cut into tiny triangular, round and diamond shapes were served.
+Small sandwiches on thin, crustless bread were often cut into tiny triangular, round and diamond shapes were served.
 Traditional sandwich fillings included bread and butter, cucumber, watercress, marmalade, lettuce and mayonnaise, minute slices of smoked salmon, ham, or tongue.
 A Victorian affectation was to roll the sandwich and tie with a thin colored ribbon.
 Other typical refreshments included rolled wafers and other small cookies (biscuits), pound cake served in a silver cake basket, cheese straws, salted pecans, blanched almonds, bonbons, and petit fours.